Albion31/CV/README.md

 - Running promotional and markdown rolls by analysing sales, stock and cover.
 - Monitoring and forecasting sales, making trade recommendations and actions.
 - Forecasting weekly WSSI’s and ensure the sales plans are hit.
-- Producing sales, returns, colour and sizing analysis for strategy meetings, looking at history and lessons learnt to set next season’s buy and sales plan.

 ## Languages